apache/flink/docs/concepts/flink-architecture.md

 ## Anatomy of a Flink Cluster

-The Flink runtime consists of two types of processes: a _JobManager_ and one or more _Flink Workers_.
+The Flink runtime consists of two types of processes: a _JobManager_ and one or more _TaskManagers_.

 <img src="{{ site.baseurl }}/fig/processes.svg" alt="The processes involved in executing a Flink dataflow" class="offset" width="70%" />